-The coursework for the PhD in Gender studies integrates feminist and queer theory and gender and queer-focused research, and engages students to reflect on the social, historical, and discursive construction of gender and sexuality and how regimes of patriarchy, heteronormativity, misogyny and other sites of domination interrelate and produce kinship, familial, and other social relations in local, national, cross-cultural, and multinational contexts.
-Students study the critical intersections between academic knowledge and social justice issues and learn to translate theoretical concepts from, but not limited to, feminist and queer theory, to meaningful public-facing intellectual work, which often becomes the focus of student research.
-The focus on academic knowledge, past and present material conditions, research methodologies, and social activism interconnects theory and practice in the programme, and is also evident in student-organised events around such timely issues as sexual harassment, violence against women, and the ways in which social unrest is mobilised through social media.
+The overall programme integrates feminist and queer theory and gender and queer-focused research, and engages students to reflect on the social, historical, and discursive construction of gender and sexuality and how regimes of patriarchy, heteronormativity, misogyny and other sites of domination interrelate and produce kinship, familial, and other social relations in local, national, cross-cultural, and multinational contexts.
+The programme allows for students to study the critical intersections between academic knowledge and social justice issues and enables students to translate theoretical concepts from, but not limited to, feminist and queer theory, to meaningful public-facing intellectual work, which often becomes the focus of student research.
+The trifurcated focus between academic knowledge, past and present material conditions, and social activism interconnects theory and practice in the programme, and is also evident in student-organised events around such timely issues as sexual harassment, violence against women, and the ways in which social unrest is mobilised through social media.